Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_custom_profiles/_index.md

 By the end of this scenario, you will have an Azure Arc-enabled server with Azure Automanage enabled and configured following Microsoft Cloud Adoption Framework best practices for Dev/Test or Production environments.

-> **NOTE: This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc but If you haven't, this repository offers you a way to do so in an automated fashion:**
+> **Note:** This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc but If you haven't, this repository offers you a way to do so in an automated fashion.

 - **[Azure Stack HCI Windows VM](/azure_arc_jumpstart/azure_arc_servers/azure_stack_hci/azure_stack_hci_windows/)**
 - **[GCP Ubuntu instance](/azure_arc_jumpstart/azure_arc_servers/gcp/gcp_terraform_ubuntu/)**